vvilliscool/Company_broke/README.md

 2022-11-14
   - about document
     - put the number of features
-    - like. originally AA(n) features. after preprocessing, it became BB(n) features.
+    - like. originally k features. after preprocessing, it became n features.